semanticarts/ontology-toolkit/README.md

 ## Installation

+## Easy Install

+For the simplest installation use `pip install onto-tool`.

+## Development Install

+Clone this repo, and navigate to the installed directory.

 To install the toolkit, run `pip install .` (not the dot at the end of the command!) from the root directory, which will install the `onto_tool` command and all its dependencies into your environment.